bnsngltn/nvim/README.md

 Personalized Neovim configurations, feel free to take inspiration from this repo.

 # Tech Stack
-I primarily work as a full-stack developer in the revised **HYPEBEAST STACK** (lol).
+I primarily work as a full-stack developer in the revised **HYPEBEAST STACK** *(lol)*.
 So the configs found here will mostly cater to my work needs.

 - React/Redux
-- Phoenix/Elixr
+- Phoenix/Elixir
 - Postgres

 I also occassionally mess around with some Python, Go, and Rust codes.

 # Instructions
-I work with different versions of programming languages so I use [asdf](http://asdf-vm.com/guide/getting-started.html#_2-download-asdf) in helping me manage my different workspaces.
+I work with different versions of programming languages, so I use [asdf](http://asdf-vm.com/guide/getting-started.html#_2-download-asdf) in helping me manage my different workspaces.

 ## Neovim (>= 0.5)